Mehak-4545/CSN-254-GoodBlock/README.md

 # CSN-254-GoodBlock
 ## Building a new world, one block at a time!
 ### This app aims to let the donors do hassle free transactions with the NGOs, knowing which campaign to donate and is in need of donation.
+The idea for GoodBlock originates from the noble vision of making the world a better place for one and all by providing a platform where individuals and corporations can donate money towards social causes.
 #### Tech stack:
 - Frontend has been written in Flutter framework (using dart) and backend in Solidity.
 - Data has been stored in Solidity, using blockchain technology.